-Research shows that sleeping in on the weekend could be wreaking havoc with your body clock, potentially causing health issues for Kiwis .
-Experts have called this ‘Social Jet Lag’ - where irregular sleep patterns during the weekend can leave you feeling groggy and tired during the week, resulting in slower memory and reaction times.
+Research shows that sleeping in on the weekend or over holiday periods, could interrupt our internal body clocks, potentially resulting in health issues .
+Experts have termed this ‘social jet lag’, where irregular sleep patterns during the weekend or holiday times, can leave you feeling groggy and tired during the week, resulting in slower memory and reaction times.

 Sleep experts remind us that maintaining a regular sleep pattern – and therefore avoiding “social jet lag” – is vital for good health.
 Circadian rhythms regulate all our daily cycles, including sleep.
 This follows the 2017 Nobel Prize for physiology or medicine, which was won by the three scientists who unravelled how our bodies tell time.
 The circadian body clock - or timekeeper in the brain - is the reason we want to sleep at night, but it also drives huge changes in behaviour and body function.

 Dr Karyn O’Keeffe, a Research Officer at the Massey University Sleep Wake Research Centre, explains a regular sleep routine that aligns with the day/night cycle is important for our health and well-being.

 “Essentially, our sleep timing needs to line up with the day/night cycle, but often our lifestyle choices and behaviours interfere with that, particularly over weekends, and that’s when we experience this social jet lag,” she says.

 “People usually go to bed later at the weekend and then sleep in the next morning, which creates a change in our circadian body clock over that time.”

 “That misalignment between body clock time and the time we need to get up for work or school means we can experience jet lag symptoms when we try to flick back to our usual routine come Monday morning – because our newly adjusted body clock is telling us we should still be in bed right now.”